SamSlate/getReddit/README.md

 simplify the reddit api for entirely browser/clientside devices.

 Reddit uri conventions are... unique.
-Hopefully this will save a lot of webdevelopers headaches when they just want to make, say a page background that pulls the day's top post from r/earthporn.
+Hopefully this will save other webdevelopers a lot of headaches when they just want to make, say a page background that pulls the day's top post from r/earthporn.

 Or full fledged login/logout reddit app.
 The syntax is the same.